 Instructions

-- Add the potatoes and garlic to a large pot.
+- Add the potatoes, garlic, and 1/2 teaspoon of salt to a large pot.

-- Boil the potatoes 16-20 minutes or until easily pierced with a fork.
+- Boil, uncovered, for 16-18 minutes or until potatoes are easily pierced with a fork.

-- Drain the potatoes, but reserve at least one cup of the water.
+- Drain the potatoes and garlic, but reserve at least one cup of the water.

-- Add in the butter, olive oil, salt, pepper, and about three tablespoons of potato water.
+- Add in the butter, olive oil, remaining salt, pepper, and about three tablespoons of potato water.

-- Mash the potatoes (pull out the garlic if you like or mash it in!), and add more potato water as needed for desired consistency.
+- Mash the potatoes and add more potato water as needed for desired consistency.

 - Taste and adjust seasoning.